About Devonshire West Big Local

-- Stephen Holt – Local Councillor and member of the chamber of commerce
+- Stephen Holt – Devonshire Ward Councillor and member of the Chamber of Commerce

 The Board has to be between 8 and 20 members; it is a Local Trust requirement that the Board has a resident majority.
 All Board members have signed up to a set of policies and procedures in accordance with Local Trust guidance and good practice.